jcubic/jquery-terminal-wiki/Formatting-and-Syntax-Highlighting.md

 if you want to see an example of a more advanced formatter you can check [xml_formatting.js](https://github.com/jcubic/jquery.terminal/blob/master/js/xml_formatting.js) that add handy HTML like tags to color the text.
 It uses a stack data structure to handle nesting (like in HTML).

-### Example formatters
+### Attribute formatted

 jQuery terminal formatting also supports setting specific attributes using JSON format.
-Below is a formatted that allows printing big font text:
+Below is a formatting that allows printing big font text:

 ```javascript
 $.terminal.defaults.allowedAttributes.push('style');